Avandelta/Oculus/.github/ISSUE_TEMPLATE.md

 ## Body of Issue:

 Write specified information that associated with your topic.
-If you writing information about modpack or in-game issue (or just something else), please, check box bellow (if you don't write issue about modpack and etc, remove block bellow including client and crash logs with FAQ):
+If you writing information about modpack or in-game issue (or just something else), please, check box below (if you don't write issue about modpack and etc, remove block below including client and crash logs with FAQ):

 ## Client Log: